demibit/stable-toolkit/README.md

     - When creating your prompts you can use the format \_\_numbers\_\_ to represent prompts you want to randomize.
       - You can still use the same nomenclature you use in the web-ui (eg. _(\_\_dogTypes\_\_\:1.15)_ will mean that _dogTypes_ will be replaced with prompts from your _dogTypes.txt_ file)
       - You can do _(persian cat:0.9|1.2)_ to indicate that this should be replaced with a random number between _0.9_ and _1.2_
-    - Compile existing prompts in a folder to a text file
     - You are able to generate the same exact prompt x number of times, up to the whole prompts/settings being random
-  - Expose settings:
+  - [ ] Expose settings:
     - Maximum and minimum limits for each of the prompt generator settings
     - Empty logging file (along with it's current size)
     - Empty logs on Re-Index (off by default, not recommended as logs are very useful in finding bugs, but it's an option for those who are confident)
     - Reset settings button
     - Switching image loaders (?) (can be done manually by editing \*\front-code\next.config.js)
     - Add option for opting in/out of name randomization on move, eliminating the need for folder types
-  - Automatic aeshetic scoring/sorting (?)
-  - Better support for different monitor sizes
+  - [ ] Better support for different monitor sizes
-  - Mass tagging
+  - [ ] Mass tagging (for tags not present in the prompt)
-  - Better statistics
+  - [ ] Better statistics
 - 2.1.0
+  - [x] Updated db name (this means folders/tags might need to be readded when updating)
+  - [x] Removed the need for Source/Index folders
+  - [ ] Allow users to find the location of any image easily
-  - Indexing is done via *Java Stream*s currently.
-Ideally this should be done through db queries to make things faster.
+  - [ ] Indexing is done via *Java Stream*s currently.
+Ideally this should be done through db queries to make things faster
-  - Switch between images using arrows (and arrow keys)
+  - [ ] Switch between images using arrows (and arrow keys)
-  - Dropdowns for drawer sections
+  - [ ] Dropdowns for drawer sections (easier navigation of filters)
+  - [ ] Mass moving (currently, only in-view images get moved when selecting all and moving)
 - 2.0.3
   - Better png image chunk parsing (previously failed at some null values)
 - 2.0.2